jbis95/3040_A2/README.md

 This tutorial assumes basic knowledge of GitHub commands such as ```push```, ```pull```, ```init```, ```clone```, and ```commit```.
 No previous knowledge of Atom, Markdown, and Jekyll are required.

 ### The how to
-Before we begin, we will start to show in order Markdown, GitHub Pages and then Jekyll.
+Before beginning, start in order from Markdown, to GitHub Pages and then Jekyll.

 ##### Markdown
 To start writing in markdown, it is necessary to download a text editor that supports markdown.
 For example, Atom is a modern and popular choice for markdown because of its support for multiple markdown flavours.
 Atom allows to see a live preview of the markdown in real time while typing which is very useful while writing.